Race Against Dementia Fellow

 University College London, UK

 “Dementia knows no borders and our research shouldn’t either.
-The RAD network enables international collaborations so I can work alongside some of the best researchers in the world.
-I truly feel we will only make steps in dementia research if we are working together globally.”
+The Race Against Dementia network enables international collaborations – I work alongside some of the best researchers in the world.”

 Dr Cara Croft

-Alzheimer’s disease and Parkinson’s disease are some of the most common causes of dementia leading to loss of memory, thoughts, motor skills and other symptoms which affect day to day living.
-It is also known that a build-up of certain proteins in brain cells are closely linked to these symptoms and the overall health of brain cells.
-Tau protein build-up is heavily implicated in Alzheimer’s disease as well as frontotemporal dementia.
-Whereas the synuclein protein builds-up in Parkinson’s disease and dementia with Lewy bodies.
+Alzheimer’s disease and Parkinson’s disease are some of the most common causes of dementia.
+Build-up of certain proteins in brain cells are closely linked to problems with memory, thoughts and motor skills – as well overall brain cell health.
+Tau protein build-up is heavily implicated in Alzheimer’s disease and frontotemporal dementia.
+Synuclein protein builds-up in Parkinson’s disease and Lewy bodies dementia.

 Cara is developing innovative technologies that help assess the impact of genetic changes on brain cell health and function, as well as protein build-up.
 Applying these new technologies to brain-in-a-petri-dish models and animal models exhibiting symptoms of the disease, her goal is to determine whether potential treatments should concentrate on addressing changing genetic code or protein build-up.